UK Space Agency investment helps launch cutting-edge electric propulsion lab

 The DEEP Lab represents a significant enhancement to the UK’s space infrastructure, providing domestic companies with world-class facilities to develop technologies that will power future satellite missions.

-Jim Stretton, Managing Director of Harwell Campus, said: “Magdrive shows that’s possible when public and private investment align within a strong innovation ecosystem.
-Supported by Harwell’s unique mix of government, academic and commercial partners, the company has scaled from incubator space toa new campus base and has now opened the DEEP Lab.
+Jim Stretton, Managing Director of Harwell Campus, said: “Magdrive shows what’s possible when public and private investment align within a strong innovation ecosystem.
+Supported by Harwell’s unique mix of government, academic and commercial partners, the company has scaled from incubator space to a new campus base and has now opened the DEEP Lab.

 “We’re delighted to see Magdrive operating world-class infrastructure that will help smaller space companies accelerate the development of new technologies across the space sector.”